Search results for

 Does the Bose SoundLink Micro have a microphone?

-The Bose SoundLink Micro belongs to a rare breed of Bluetooth speaker that includes an integrated microphone system, which is great, but it doesn’t sound spectacular.
-Low and midrange vocal frequencies are attenuated which can make you sound a bit unnatural.
+The Bose SoundLink Micro belongs to a rare breed of Bluetooth speakers that includes an integrated microphone system, which is great, but doesn’t sound spectacular.
+Low and midrange vocal frequencies are attenuated, which can make you sound a bit unnatural.
 Plus, there seems to be some static that’s relayed during phone calls.
-Take a listen to and rate the demo below, doing so really helps other readers understand how the mic compares to a wide variety of products.
+Take a listen to and rate the demo below; doing so really helps other readers understand how the mic compares to a wide variety of products.

 Bose SoundLink Micro microphone demo (non-standardized):